- Psoriasis Slideshow: Symptoms, Causes and Treatment

 What are psoriasis symptoms and signs?
 What does psoriasis look like?

-Psoriasis appears as red or pink areas of thickened, raised, and scaling skin.
+Psoriasis appears as red or pink small scaly bumps that merge into plaques of raised skin.
 It classically affects skin over the elbows, knees, and scalp and is often itchy.
 Although any area may be involved, it tends to be more common at sites of friction, scratching, or abrasion.
 Sometimes pulling off one of these small dry white flakes of skin causes a tiny blood spot on the skin.
 This is a special diagnostic sign in psoriasis called the Auspitz sign.